spacetelescope/jdat_notebooks/jdat_notebooks/README.md

 ```
 and then create a git commit with these comments.
 The original author would then address the comments in a follow-on commit, with implementation of all comments then being the step that allows both to declare the notebook ready to be called "Integrated".

-Once the notebook authors (original author and developer/reviewer) have agreed it is ready, one of them follows the Pull Request workflow as described above, but with the notebook title now changed to be just the title itself (no "Concept:" or Draft:").
-The Pull Request is then reviewed by one of the project scientists, and merged when there everyone is satisfied with the notebook.
+Once the notebook authors (original author and developer/reviewer) have agreed it is ready, one of them follows the Pull Request workflow as described above, but with the notebook title now changed to be just the title itself (no "Concept:" or "Draft:").
+The Pull Request is then reviewed by one of the project scientists, and merged when everyone is satisfied with the notebook.

 ## Final/Public Notebook